MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 Content-Length: 1371
 ```

 The Content-Type header must be set to multipart/mixed and include the boundary ID.
-The boundary ID delimits each individual request in the batch request.
+The boundary ID delimits each request in the batch request.
 The ID is of the form, batch_\<unique string\>.
 This example uses a GUID as the unique string.

-The body of the batch request contains one or more individual requests delimited by the boundary ID.
+The body of the batch request contains multiple individual requests delimited by the boundary ID.
 The following shows an example of the body of a batch request.
-Terminate each line in the body of the batch request with CRLF (carriage return and line feed).
+Be sure to terminate each line in the body of the batch request with CRLF (carriage return and line feed).

 ```